 Type of contract Permanent ongoing employment contract.
-Notice on resignation 12 months by CEO; 6 months by Disclosed Executives.
-Notice on termination by ANZ • 12 months by ANZ for CEO and Disclosed Executives.
-However, ANZ may immediately terminate an individual's employment at any time in the case of serious misconduct.
+Notice on resignation 12 months by CEO; 6 months by Disclosed Executives.1 Notice on termination by ANZ 2 • 12 months by ANZ for CEO and Disclosed Executives.
+3 However, ANZ may immediately terminate an individual's employment at any time in the case of serious misconduct.
 In that case, the individual will be entitled only to payment of FR up to the date of their termination and their statutory entitlements.
 How unvested equity is treated on leaving ANZ Executives who resign or are terminated will forfeit all their unvested deferred equity - unless the Board determines otherwise.
-If an executive is terminated due to redundancy or they are classified as a 'good leaver', unless the Board determines otherwise, then: • their STVR (deferred shares/share rights) remain on foot and are released at the original vesting date; • their LTVR (RR/PR) (for grants awarded from 31 December 2020) remain on foot and are released at the original vesting date (to the extent that the performance hurdles are met); and • their PR (for grants awarded pre 31 December 2020) are prorated for service to the full notice termination date and released at the original vesting date (to the extent that the performance hurdles are met).
+If an executive is terminated due to redundancy or they are classified as a 'good leaver', unless the Board determines otherwise, then: their STVR (deferred shares/share rights) remain on foot and are released at the original vesting date; their LTVR (RR/PR) (for grants awarded from 31 December 2020) remain on foot and are released at the original vesting date; their PR5 (for grants awarded pre 31 December 2020) are prorated for service to the full notice termination date and released at the original vesting date (to the extent that the performance hurdles are met); and their PR5 (for grants awarded pre 31 December 2020) are prorated for service to the full notice termination date and released at the original vesting date (to the extent that the performance hurdles are met).
 On an executive's death or total and permanent disablement, their deferred equity vests.
 Unvested equity remains subject to malus post termination.
 Change of control (applies to the CEO only) If a change of control or other similar event occurs, then we will test the performance conditions applying to the CEO's PR.
 They will vest to the extent that the performance conditions are satisfied.
 A transitional agreement between ANZBGL and the CEO has been implemented that documents that if the proposed change in legal structure proceeds (to create distinct banking and non-banking groups, see 'Note 35 Pending Organisational Changes Impacting Future Reporting Periods' of the Annual Report), then it will not give rise to a 'Change of Control' under the conditions of grant relating to unvested variable remuneration equity awards.